foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Lightning strikes thrice
 A hiss of air
 Your hot mess runs down my neck
+A hot mess that renders all thoughts empty

 Stars ignite behind my eyes
 Bright life flows out
+Cauterise the wound you left

 When you speak, then I'm dumb
 Marching to the dull hum